• Canadian Travel

 Plan on 3-5 hours.

-Buy the skip the line tickets at least a week in advance so they won’t be sold out.
+Buy the skip the line tickets at least a week before so they won’t be sold out.

 Tips for visiting Pompeii

-• There are different entrances to Pompeii but only the main one offers the skip the line option.
-If both the skip the line and the regular line are eternally long, try a different entrance.
-You can buy a skip the line ticket on your phone when you get there.
+- There are different entrances to Pompeii, but only the main one offers the skip-the-line option.
+Try a different entrance if both the skip-the-line and the regular line are eternally long.

-• There is a place to leave your luggage in Pompeii if you need to.
+- There is a place to leave your luggage in Pompeii if necessary.

-• Use the bathroom at the entrance, as there aren’t good bathroom choices once you enter.
+- Use the bathroom at the entrance, as there aren’t good choices once you enter.

-• Pompeii is very near to the beautiful Amalfi Coast, plan a visit if you have time.
+- Pompeii is very near the beautiful Amalfi Coast; plan a visit if you have time.
 Positano was on my list!

 1 Week in Italy

-This itinerary is very easily adaptable for just 1 week in Italy.
-If you only have 1 week to spend in Italy you will either have to skip Venice and Pisa or Pompeii.
+This itinerary is very easily adaptable for just one week in Italy.
+If you only have one week to spend in Italy, you will either have to skip Venice and Pisa or Pompeii.

 You just need to decide what is most important to you and your family.

-• Brush up on your Roman and Greek gods.
-We were so glad that we had a working knowledge of Roman and Greek gods.
+- Brush up on your Roman and Greek gods.
+We were so glad we had a working knowledge of Roman and Greek gods.
 It made the art and statuary understandable to all of us and helped us appreciate it more.

-• Research the famous artwork before visiting.
-Your kids will be much more willing to do another museum if they are already familiar and excited about the artwork they are visiting.
+- Research the famous artwork before visiting.
+Your kids will be much more willing to do another museum if they are familiar with and excited about the artwork they visit.

-• Decide what you want to buy for souvenirs ahead of time with my awesome post on Italian souvenirs.
+- Decide what you want to buy for souvenirs ahead of time with my excellent post on Italian souvenirs.

-Get 5 more great tips for your trip to Italy for free when you subscribe to our blog!
+Get five more great tips for your trip to Italy for free when you subscribe to our blog!

 Check out my other Italy content here: